-Before seeing the dermatologist, it’s a good idea to find out about the following things:
+Before seeing the dermatologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the dermatologist: talk with your GP about why your child needs to see a dermatologist.
+- Why you’re going: talk with your GP about why your child needs to see a dermatologist.

 - Waiting lists: how long before you can get an appointment to see the dermatologist?

 - Is there anything you can do while you’re waiting for the appointment?
 For example, can your child start some treatment or therapy?

 - Costs: how much will the appointment with the dermatologist cost?
-It might be expensive, so check whether you can get money back from Medicare or private health insurance, or whether you can get some other kind of financial help.
+Check whether you can get money back from Medicare or private health insurance.

-- Locations: find out where you have to go to see the dermatologist – for example, a public or private hospital, or consulting rooms.
-You might have to travel further than you expect, depending on your child’s needs.
+- Locations: find out where you have to go to see the dermatologist – for example, public hospital, private hospital or consulting rooms.

 You can ask your GP these and any other questions before you go to the dermatologist.
 You could also ask the dermatologist’s clinic when you make your appointment.
 It’s a good idea to write down your questions, so you don’t forget.